 One of the benefits of Hinckley is that there is very little traffic.
 The average commute to work is 15.68 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small town, Hinckley doesn't have a public transportation system that people use for their commute.
+Hinckley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Hinckley rank slightly lower than the national average.
 16.82% of adults 25 and older in Hinckley have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.